MLopez-Ibanez/irace/README.md

 launch the R console and install the irace package from it.
 See instructions below.

-In addition to using the R console, it might be very useful to add R to PATH so you can run most of the GUN/Linux shell commands without modification in CMD or Powershell.
+In addition to using the R console, it might be very useful to add R to PATH so you can run R commands in CMD or Powershell.
 Usually, R is installed in `C:\Program Files\R\R-4.1.3` (the version number depends on your installation).

 You should add the following line [to PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) (if you want to use the 64-bit version)
 ```